mobify/bellows/README.md

 * jQuery Shim for Velocity.js (included in the `lib` folder)
 * [Zappy](https://github.com/mobify/zappy)

+### Velocity Shim

+We use a shim for Velocity to polyfill any missing jQuery items so we can continue to use Zepto.
+If Velocity.js ever stops requiring jQuery, we will be able to stop using this shim.

+### jQuery Support

+Bellows supports jQuery but is not actively developed for it.
+You should be able to use Bellows directly with jQuery 2.0 and simply drop the Velocity.js shim in those cases.
+While we don't actively support jQuery for Bellows, we welcome any and all issues and PRs to help us make it work.

 ## Installation

 Bellows can be installed using bower: